saaranshM/used-car-price-prediction/README.md

 # Used car price prediction using diffrent regression models.
-In this small project I used a the used car [dataset](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho/notebooks) from Kaggle to predict selling prices of used cars.
+In this small project I used the used car [dataset](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho/notebooks) from Kaggle to predict selling prices of used cars.

 # Things Learnt